ashwin-pc/Test-ADK-Agents/README.md

 - Uses Claude 3.5 Sonnet via AWS Bedrock

 This initial agent serves as a proof of concept and verification that the framework functions correctly.

+### OpenSearch Agent

+Located in `opensearch_agent/agent.py`, this implementation provides:
+- Connection to OpenSearch clusters
+- Index creation with custom mappings
+- Document indexing with optional ID specification
+- Document search using OpenSearch Query DSL
+- Simple text-based search with automatic query generation
+- Document deletion by ID

+The OpenSearch agent demonstrates how to integrate external data stores with LLM agents to enable semantic search and data management capabilities.

 ## Future Work